-Making a spice rack is an quick and easy project even if you don't have many woodworking tools.
+Making something to store bottles of spice is a quick and easy project even if you don't have many woodworking tools.
 It will always be special gift because you made it.
 I decided to design my own spice rack plans.

 I decided that I wanted three tiers, and so I made a quick sketch to see how everything would fit together.